mny015/Coursework-Semester_1-acad_year-2025-/README.md

 ## Academic Context
 **Course:** Introduction to Programming
 **Assignment:** Cybersecurity Tool Development
-**Objective:** Demonstrate programming concepts learned throughout the module by creating a practical cybersecurity tool
+**Objective:** Demonstrate programming concepts learned by creating a practical cybersecurity tool
-**Academic Year:** 2025 - Semester 1

 ## Description
-This project implements a basic reverse shell system as a coursework assignment for the "Introduction to Programming" module.
-The assignment required creating a cybersecurity tool to demonstrate and utilize the programming concepts learned throughout the course.
+As a course assignment for the "Introduction to Programming" module, this project creates a simple reverse shell system.
+In order to demonstrate and apply the programming concepts that were taught throughout the course, the assignment required the creation of a cybersecurity tool.

-This educational tool consists of a server that listens for incoming connections and a client that connects back to the server, allowing remote command execution.
-The project showcases various programming fundamentals including network programming, socket communication, error handling, and cross-platform compatibility.
+The components of this educational tool are a client that connects back to the server to enable remote command execution and a server that listens for incoming connections.
+Network programming, socket communication, error handling, and cross-platform compatibility are just a few of the programming fundamentals that are demonstrated in this project.

 **⚠️ ACADEMIC DISCLAIMER**: This tool was developed for coursework and educational purposes only.
-It demonstrates programming concepts in a cybersecurity context and should only be used for authorized educational testing.
+It demonstrates programming concepts in a cybersecurity context and should only be used for authorized educational testing in a virutal or lab environment where security can be ensured.

 ## Files
-- `server.py` - The listening server that receives connections and sends commands
+- `server.py` - Listens to incoming connection and when connected sends commands
 - `client.py` - The client that connects back to the server and executes commands

 ## Features